On a noncommutative Iwasawa main conjecture for varieties over finite fields: The K -Theory of Adic Rings

 \item $[(g_I\colon\cmplx{P'}_I\wto \cmplx{P'}_I)_{I\in\openideals_{\Lambda}}]=[(f_I\colon\cmplx{P}_I\wto \cmplx{P}_I)_{I\in\openideals_{\Lambda}}][(h_I\colon\cmplx{P''}_I\wto \cmplx{P''}_I)_{I\in\openideals_{\Lambda}}]$ if for each $I\in\openideals_{\Lambda}$, there exists an exact sequence $\cmplx{P}\cto \cmplx{P'}\qto \cmplx{P''}$ such that the diagram

 commutes in the strict sense. \end{enumerate} \end{prop} \begin{proof} The description of $\KTh_1(\cat{PDG}^{\cont}(\Lambda))$ as the kernel of

-given in \cite{MT:1TWKTS} shows that all endomorphisms which are quasi-isomorphisms do indeed give rise to elements of $\KTh_1(\cat{PDG}^{\cont}(\Lambda))$.
-Together with Pro\-po\-si\-tion~\ref{prop:K_1 of adic rings} this description also implies that relations (1) and (3) are satisfied.
+given in \cite[Def.~1.4]{MT:1TWKTS} (see also \ref{defn:1-type}) shows that all endomorphisms which are quasi-isomorphisms do indeed give rise to elements of $\KTh_1(\cat{PDG}^{\cont}(\Lambda))$.
+Together with the isomorphism

+\cite[Prop.
+1.5.3]{FK:CNCIT} this description also implies that relations (1) and (3) are satisfied.
 For relation (2), one can use \cite[Lemma 3.1.6]{Witte:PhD}.
 Finally, the classical description of $\KTh_1(\Lambda)$ implies that $\KTh_1(\cat{PDG}^{\cont}(\Lambda))$ is already generated by isomorphisms of finitely generated, projective modules viewed as strictly perfect complexes concentrated in degree $0$. \end{proof}